Copyright IBM Corporation and GTD Solution Inc. 2018, 2022

-If you click on a transport equipment card (click in the box for a specific transport equipment), it will show additional information about the transport equipment, including the events submitted for the transport equipment.
-Notice that there are links at the top to return to the consignment list or the transport equipment list.
+In the example image below, we click on the transport equipment card (click in the box for a specific transport equipment), it will show additional information about the transport equipment, including the events submitted for the transport equipment.
 Depending on what type of events are present, the Shipment Manager UI will preselect a filter.
-In this example, there are actual transport events so the Current Progress filter is preselected.
-We will discuss these filters in more detail later.
-When we look at the events for the transport equipment, it can have many events that show the movement for the transport equipment and consignment.
+In the following image, there are actual transport events so the Current Progress filter is preselected.
 The most current event is at the top, so scroll to the bottom if you want to follow the cargo from start (bottom) to finish (top).
-Here is a partial display of the Current Progress for a transport equipment.
+The next image is a partial display of the Current Progress for a transport equipment.
+The Current Progress view will also group the same type of events, in a left to right order, with Actual events taking precedence, followed by Estimated events, followed by Planned events.

 The filter within the transport equipment view allows you to filter by: Current Progress, Transport Plan, Admin, Document, and All Event Types.
 See the Platform Event Model section for more details on the three types of transport events (Planned, Estimated, and Actual).
 The table below shows a summary of the filter combinations and the event types that will be displayed.

 Table 1 - Current Progress/Transport Plan/Admin/Document/All Event Types with Latest Events/All Events

 |Admin||latest Transport Equipment and Consignment events||all Transport Equipment and Consignment events|